Of all the good things on Earth, the most pleasant is to watch ESPN+ in Australia – the comfort of your home, right?

 - Connect to a US-based server and start streaming ESPN+.

 Now the fourth step has two parts, right?
-First is to connect to a US-based server, which you can easily do.
-Second is to start streaming ESPN+, which brings us to purchasing an ESPN+ subscription.
+The first is to connect to a US-based server, which you can easily do.
+The second is to start streaming ESPN+, which brings us to purchasing an ESPN+ subscription.

 Purchasing ESPN+ Plan

 Purchasing is the second step in the overall process, and here it gets a bit tricky as you can’t access the ESPN plus site if you’re not from the US – yes, it’s not only about not being able to access the content but even the site, too.